Renderer

 Events

-The renderer emits events that you can listen to:
+The renderer emits events.
+You can listen for them:

 // Terminal resized